mai-codes/mai-codes/README.md

 I'm Maissoun Ksara (a.k.a. mai-codes).
 Welcome to my github page!

-I'm from Morocco 🇲🇦 and moved to the U.S to pursue my education at Drexel University.
-I'm currently getting my M.S in Computer Science while work full-time at an engineering company.
-I am extremely passionate about programming and computer science!
+I'm currently getting my M.S in Computer Science while work full-time.
+I am extremely passionate about programming and computer science! :grimacing:
-I have been exposed to programming at a young age (thanks, Dad), took AP Computer Science in high school, and worked on several coding projects in college.

-Throughout this past year, I have taken online courses on edX, Coursera, and Udemy (you can find those on my repositories) to further my computer science skills.
-I hope to continue learning and one day become a software engineer :grimacing:

 ## You can talk to me in: